jackiedeieso/collaging/README.md

 * quit

 # Citations
-* The picture is a personal picture of my dog!
+* The picture is a personal picture of my dog, and all code was written without internet sources!
 No citations needed.